avi-lab/AviSahuAI/careers/index.md

 - Verbal and written communication skills.
 - Ability to work independently and as part of a team.

 Be a part of something big!
-Submit your CV and a brief research interest to Avi Sahu (asahu@salud.unm.edu) and become a part of the revolution at the Avi Sahu Lab.
+Submit your CV and a brief research interest to Avi Sahu (asahu@salud.unm.edu) and become a part of the Avi Sahu Lab.
 Join us in our mission to fight cancer through AI.